lukewhite32/Pi-Sensor/README.md

-# Pi-Sensor
+# Pi-Sensor-App
-A web app that reads off of the Raspberry PI SenseHat inputs
+A web app that reads off of the Raspberry PI SenseHat inputs.
+It runs a web server on the raspberry pi locally.
+# A Work in Progress